 Altra is a trail running brand with a loyal following among thru-hikers tackling long trails like the AT and PCT.
 The allure is clear: Weight adds up quickly during full days of hiking, so many long-distance trekkers turn to ultralight and flexible trail runners to keep them comfortable.
 Most backpackers carrying heavier packs will likely prefer the added cushioning and support of dedicated hiking shoes or boots, but thru-hikers typically have their gear and systems dialed to minimize heft and maximize mileage.

 Altra’s flagship trail runner is their Lone Peak, which is also offered in a mid-height version that adds over-the-ankle coverage but retains the light and agile feel of the low-top model, as well as an all-weather option that sports a waterproof eVent bootie for sealing out moisture.
 What all variations have in common is the brand’s signature zero-drop shape (they now call it Balanced Cushioning), which is designed to mimic the natural position of your foot by situating the heel and forefoot the same distance from the ground.
 And many models, including the Lone Peak, also feature a wide toe box, which gives your toes room to splay out.
 Unfortunately, this specialization means that Altra’s hiking options are limited, but the Lone Peak is enough of a winner for us to include them here.

 Location: Red Wing, Minnesota

-Popular products: Breeze AT, Talus AT, and St. Elias
+Popular products: Breeze AT and St. Elias

 What we like: The Breeze collection is a standout in the midweight market.